Postcards From The Future

 What does a low carbon future look like for the Harrogate District?

-These imaginary postcards give an insight into what everyday life might look like in the year 2035.
+Take a look at our imaginary postcards which give an insight into what everyday life might be like in the year 2035....

 Vegetarian and vegan menus are popular whilst ‘fast food’ is a thing of the past, helping to lower obesity levels in the district by more than 70% over the last 20 years.